 Limitations: Still in early access.
 Community is smaller than established platforms.

-Price: Free tier available (5 backtests/day, 3 months data).
-Pro at โฌ29/month (100 backtests/day, 3 years data, Pine Script export).
-Max at โฌ89/month (unlimited backtests, 10+ years data, MQL5 export).
+Price: Free tier available (5 backtests/day, full 10 years of data).
+Pro at €29/month (100 backtests/day, Pine Script export to TradingView).
+Max at €89/month (unlimited backtests, walk-forward and parameter optimization).

 If you already have a Pine Script strategy, you can rebuild it in Backtrex in minutes using visual blocks, then compare the results side by side to verify accuracy.